Alex079/graphql-classes-maven-plugin/README.md

 - Runs with or without POM configuration
 - Can be used on both server and client side
 - Generates only classes necessary to represent types and operations
+- Generated code has no dependencies by default

 ## Goals